akankshadash/Models-EmoInt/README.md

 # Models-EmoInt
+Identify the intensity of emotions in text
+## Problem Statement-
 Develop methods to identify the intensity of emotions in text and submit a technical paper detailing the approaches used.

 ## Description